 The answer is yes.
 Scientific evidence that fish are sentient animals capable of experiencing pain and suffering has been building for some years.
 It has now reached a point where the sentience of fish is acknowledged and recognised by leading scientists across the world.

 If we accept that fish are sentient and can experience pain, then we have an ethical obligation to treat fish humanely and avoid practices that have the potential to cause them pain, injury or suffering.
 This has significant implications for the treatment of fish in commercial fisheries, aquaculture (fish farming) and in recreational fishing.
-Given the number of animals involved, the impact of current fish harvesting and capture methods on the welfare of fish is enormous.
+Given the number of animals involved, the impact of current fish capture methods on the welfare of fish is enormous.

 A number of strategies are needed to address this problem, including: